 There are some things that can make a person more likely to be violent.
 These include:

 If you are angry, hostile, or have violent behavior, it is important to find help.
 You can learn ways to control your feelings and actions.

 ByHealthwise Staff Primary Medical ReviewerWilliam H. Blahd, Jr., MD, FACEP - Emergency Medicine Kathleen Romito, MD - Family Medicine Specialist Medical ReviewerH.
-Michael O'Connor, MD - Emergency Medicine
+Michael O'Connor, MD, MMEd, FRCPC - Emergency Medicine